*Originally published by CalCPA in the January/February 2022 issue of California CPA.

 To borrow from both the Grateful Dead and Miley Cyrus, “… what a long, strange trip it’s been …” and “there’s always gonna be another mountain … ain’t about what’s on the other side, it’s the climb.”
-Among the lasting 2020 impacts of fires, politics and COVID-19, is increased regulation of California employers.
-More than 563 bills introduced in the last California legislative session mention “employer,” compared to about 300 bills in 2019.
-While most bills stalled in the Legislature, many were signed into law by Gov. Gavin Newsom, bringing more rules and risks for employers in our state dealing with COVID-19, workplace safety, wage and hour rules, worker classification, working conditions, leaves of absence, posters, Department of Fair Employment and Housing matters, settlements and nondisparagement agreements, and wage rates.
+Among the lasting 2021 impacts of politics, aberrant weather and wildfires—and COVID-19— is increased regulation of California employers.
+More than 330 bills introduced in the most recent California legislative session mention “employer,” compared to about 560 bills in 2020.
+While most bills did not pass the Legislature, many were signed into law by Gov. Gavin Newsom, bringing more rules and risks for employers in our state dealing with COVID-19, workplace safety, wage and hour rules, worker classification, working conditions, leaves of absence, posters, Department of Fair Employment and Housing matters, settlements and nondisparagement agreements, and wage rates.

 The material contained in this communication is informational, general in nature and does not constitute legal advice.
 The material contained in this communication should not be relied upon or used without consulting a lawyer to consider your specific circumstances.
 This communication was published on the date specified and may not include any changes in the topics, laws, rules or regulations covered.
 Receipt of this communication does not establish an attorney-client relationship.
 In some jurisdictions, this communication may be considered attorney advertising.